UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

 ## Presentation of Rules

-A welcome screen will show explain the basic structure of the game and how to play.
+A welcome screen will explain the basic structure of the game and how to play.
 Each game state will feature a list of available functions that a player can call, and hints on how to interact with the game.

 ## Presentation of Content